maxim-uvarov/my-cybegraph/cybergraph.md

 I read this book in the age of 36 and it is with me since then.

-#### The Manual: What Women want and how to give it to Them.
+#### The Manual: What Women Want and How to Give It to Them.
 W. Anton.

-I never did a good in approaching women even since I read this book.
-Though, I value its content very high: because of the style, deepness and systematic approach.
+I never did well in approaching women even since I read this book.
+However, I value its content very highly because of the style, depth, and systematic approach.